Waukesha County

 Petitioner: No matter who the Petitioner has serve the forms on the Respondent, the Petitioner must obtain proof that the Respondent was served and file it with the court.

 The 120-day waiting period begins the day after the other party is served, but the court cannot set the first court date until the proof of service is filed with the court.
-Once proof is served, each party will receive information from the court called the Notice of Pre-Trial Conference and the Pre-Trial Order, which contain the date of the first hearing (which is set no sooner than 120 days from the date the actions was served on the other party and can be the first date the divorce/legal separation can be granted) and specific orders from the court for how to prepare for the hearing.
+Once proper proof of service is filed, each party will receive a Notice of Hearing for a Pre-Trial Conference with a Pre-Trial Order.
+This Pre-Trial Conference is scheduled no sooner than 120 days from the date of service or filing of the Joint Petition and is the first date the divorce/legal separation may be granted.
+The Pre-Trial Order gives specific orders from the court regarding required documents and how to prepare for the hearing.

 Step 6: The Temporary Hearing

-If a party requested a Temporary Hearing, the party who requested the hearing should have served the other party with the Order to Show Cause and Affidavit for Temporary Order, which contains the date, time, and place of the Temporary Hearing.
-He/she should also have served a blank Financial Disclosure Statement on the other party.
-Both parties must complete and take this document and required attachments to the Temporary Hearing.
+The party who filed for the Temporary Hearing should serve the other party with the Order to Show Cause and Affidavit for Temporary Order, which contains the date, time, and place of the Temporary Hearing.
+The filer also needs to serve a blank Financial Disclosure Statement on the other party.
+Both parties must complete a Financial Disclosure Statement prior to the Temporary Hearing.

-Parties should arrive at the courthouse at least one (1) hour before the scheduled hearing and SHOULD NOT bring any minor children (even if there are issues regarding placement or custody).
+If your hearing is in person, parties should arrive at the courthouse at least 30 minutes before the scheduled hearing and SHOULD NOT bring any minor children (even if there are issues regarding placement or custody).
 This time should be used for the parties to meet to attempt to make agreements about the disputed issues.
 The more issues on which the parties can agree, the fewer decisions that will have to be made by the commissioner and imposed on the parties.
+If the hearing is virtual, the parties should log in to the Zoom application at least five (5) minutes early and be prepared to wait for their matter to be called.

 During the temporary hearing, the commissioner will ask each party for his/her requests.
 After hearing both parties, the commissioner will make decisions and prepare a Temporary Order.
 Each party is required to follow the Temporary Order until the divorce/legal separation is final or the order is changed by the court.

-If either party is unhappy with the outcome and would like a new Temporary Hearing with the Judge, he/she may request a new hearing by filing a Request for and Notice of De Novo Hearing within 10 days of the first temporary hearing.
+If either party is unhappy with the outcome and would like a new Temporary Hearing with the Judge, he/she may request a new hearing by filing a Request for and Notice of De Novo Hearing within 10 days of the signing of the Temporary Order.

 We Changed our Minds: If the parties want to try to reconcile and need more time (up to 90 days) or want to dismiss the divorce/legal separation…